Slapped Cheek Syndrome (Fifth Disease, Erythema Infectiosum) - Medtick

 • Third stage rash: Rash eruption fades leaving behind a lacey pattern?

-• Joint pain or stiffness in hands, knees, wrist, ankles?
+• Joint pain or stiffness in hands, knees, wrist, ankles (particularly in adults)?

 Complications /Information to beware of/General tips: